Ddk3156/Particle-Simulation/README.md

 ## License

-This project is provided for educational purposes and can be licensed under the MIT License.
+This project is provided for educational purposes and is licensed under the MIT License.